Monitoring diagnostic to show multiple datasets in one plot (incl. biases)#

 .
 Keyword arguments can be specified using the optionprojection_kwargs

-.- projection_kwargs: dict, optional
+is used as default.- projection_kwargs: dict, optional

 Optional keyword arguments for the projection given by